SubhanshSingh/PythonLearning/README.md

 # PythonLearning
 Testing Python programs

-This project is getting changed from my local machine
+This project is now changed from Github